julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 In Middle Eastern and Slavic traditions, rue is planted near homes or worn by women to shield them from envy and misfortune.
 The plant is bitter—so is its strength.

+#### Italian Folk Magic: malocchio cure

+"Con quest’erba ti scanso il male,
+Che l’invidia se ne vada e il bene resti."
+(“With this herb I drive away the harm,
+May envy leave and good remain.”)

+Often whispered while using a sprig of rue or olive oil divination to detect and dispel the evil eye.

 ---

 ### Mugwort (Artemisia vulgaris)